Shining Light on Co-infection

 Dr. Sarah Perkins who led the research, said: "One of the major challenges in disease ecology is to predict which individuals are most infectious as these are the ones that may be driving epidemics.
 By using in vivo imaging we have shown that coinfection is a clear mechanism driving host infectiousness and seems to suggest that we should target disease control at co-infected individuals; a research focus of ours for the future."

-This work coincides with and compliments another recent study from the School of Biosciences, which examined co-infection within populations.
+This work coincides with and compliments another recent study from the School of Biosciences, which examined co-infection within populations: Co-infection and disease control.
 Dr J. Lello and colleagues have shown at a population level, infection risk is substantially altered by co-infection, suggesting that 'smart control' which takes into account the potential interactions between parasite species and consideration of potential risk relationships, is essential.
 As such, targeting control at co-infected individuals will likely reduce the infectious output to the population.
 Both studies strongly suggest that co-infection must be considered when designing control programmes.

 Dr Perkins's research was funded by NSF grant no. EF-0520468 as part of the joint NSF-NIH-Ecology of Infectious Disease Programme and is published as open access in the Journal of the Royal Society Interface.